-Program Outcomes Strand 1 Knowledge Strand 2 Skills Strand 3 Autonomy & Responsibility Strand 4 Role in Context Strand 5 Self- Development Apply the concepts and principles of interior design drawings and techniques X 2.
-Apply a systematic method in data collection in the process in project design and technical details X 3.
-Implement broad knowledge in the field of interior design through, construction details, working drawings, technical specifications and project documents X 4.
-Communicate effectively in multidisciplinary teams and work effectively with other professionals in the ID industry X 5.
-Apply and identify the application of chosen interior design product taking into consideration sustainability, culture, tradition, and heritage aspects X 6.
-Employ and adjust communication professionally in design, conduct development stages, analyze and interpret satisfactory results X
+Program Outcomes Strand 1 Knowledge Strand 2 Skills Strand 3 Autonomy & Responsibility Strand 4 Role in Context Strand 5 Self- Development 1.
+Apply the principles and integrate the design concept to interior design project through drawings and techniques X 2.
+Apply a systematic method of data collection and analysis in the design process, which reflects evidence-based design strategies X 3.
+Implement international knowledge in the field of interior design through project documentation: construction details, working drawings, and technical specifications X 4.
+Communicate and work effectively as team-work with other professionals in the Interior Design industry Х 5.
+Apply and identify the application of chosen interior design products, finishes, and materials taking into consideration sustainability, relevant building codes, culture, tradition, and heritage aspects X

-7. Direct knowledge in practice, through critical thinking and lifelong self-learning X 8.
-Evaluate, select, and apply modern media as well as software package and information technology X 9.
-Communicate effectively, visually, orally and in written format, and deploy up-to-date presentation techniques to present and explain project X 10.
-Evaluate the theories and design development of the interior design products that reflect the critical thinking X 11.
-Work independently as well as part of a team in a variety of design project process X 12.
-Take responsibility for developing appropriate resolutions to any interior design outcomes X 13.Demonstrate professional quality appropriate to the design project X 14.
-Manage the achievement of desired outcomes individually or within the teamwork X 15.Express the ability to follow contemporary issues and describe the impact of different interior design solutions in local and international community frameworks X

-16. Find out from credible resources as well as from experiences earned in various circumstances, and thus enhance their knowledge and skills throughout their professional career X 17.
-Apply and analyze ethical standards in professional practice Х
+6. Employ and adjust communication professionally in design, conduct design problem solving using the design process, analyze and interpret satisfactory results X 7.
+Implementation in practice, by focusing on critical thinking and lifelong self-learning X 8.
+Using modern media as well as software' packages and information technology design X 9.
+Communicate effectively, orally and in written format, as well as implementing upto-date presentation techniques in projects X 10.
+Evaluate interior design products, materials, and finishes in ways that reflect critical thinking X 11.
+Work individually as well as part of a team in a variety of design project process X 12.
+Proceed for developing appropriate quality resolutions to any interior design requirement X 13.
+Manage the achievement of adequate outcomes individually or within the local or the international community frameworks X 14.
+Extract from credible resources as well as from experiences earned in various practices to enhance knowledge and professional skills career X 15.
+Apply ethical factors and analytical methods in professional practice Х